MrResi23/BonjourCoffee-Online-Ordering-System/README.md

 3. Easy order placement
    - Multiple order
       - Allow customers to choose the quantity of items that they want to purchase.
-   - Delete order
-      - Allow customers to delete any items that they do not want to purchase.
    - Payment options
       - Provide flexibility for customers to choose their preferred payment methods through online banking or cash.